costrouc/lammps-cython/docs/tutorial.rst

 In these notebooks there are some important files.
   - benchmarks are provided for many of the functions that may take some time.
   - basic show how to use the basic features of lammps-cython

+The benchmarks are especially helpful as they show what the expected performance impact will be of using ``lammps-cython``.